BeeBarry/Sunny/README.md

 ## subvendor API generator

 ## subvendor IAC provisioner
+containerized due to GitPython git dependency containerization adds significant complexity due vscode not supporting containerized function app deployments, and having to manage a container registry

 ## IAC
 unless you have a CSP, EA, or MCA with Azure, terraform apply results in: